htc-class/homework-site/src/markdown-pages/year-3/week-18.md

   - getting a token that is not expired should return the token
   - getting a token that is expired should return null
   - setting a token should allow it to be retrieved later with getUserToken
-  - setting a token with no expiration should allow it to be retrieved at any time, even in the distant future
+  - setting a token with no expiration means the token is only valid for the current session
   - setting a token with an expiration should allow it to be retrived before it expires
   - setting a token with an expiration should cause null to returned from